auth0/docs/articles/client-platforms/vanillajs/06-rules.md

 ---
 title: Rules
-description: This tutorial will show you how to use Auth0 rules to extend what Auth0 has to offer.
+description: This tutorial will show you how to use rules to easily customize and extend Auth0's capabilities.
 ---

 <%= include('../../_includes/_package', {